Monday, July 07, 2025

 .....yesterday's orthodoxy we see now is today's heresy.
 Today's orthodoxy will be laughed at tomorrow.
 All theories have a limited life.
 There are no fixed positions anymore.
 They'll all crumble and be replaced by others.
 The truth now is not in the fixed positions, it's in the quest.

 That statement fails to do the slightest justice to the scientific project as I've come to grasp it.
 As algorithmic models of the creation, the theories of classical science are still taught in universities, not as irrelevant historical relics of a by-gone past but as excellent metaphors and approximations, object lessons in the startling way science makes miraculous progress.
-The classical theories still describe much about the cosmic order and were the foundations for later theories (cf. the lagrangian formulation of classic mechanics and the later canonical quantum theory).
+The classical theories still describe much about the cosmic order and were the foundations for later theories (cf. the Lagrangian & Hamiltonian formulations of classic mechanics and the later canonical quantum theory; see here).
 They also typify the breathtaking way various mathematical strands of thought evolved and came together to encapsulate the cosmic dynamic (Faraday and Maxwell, complex numbers and quantum theory).
 They were steps along the progressive quest of the highly successful physical sciences project.
 Schrodinger and Heisenberg advanced their own metaphors for the understanding of the quantum world, metaphors of the same descriptive isomorphic power, but it would be wrong at this stage in our understanding to claim that one metaphor has crumbled to be replaced by the other; both stand.

 There is, of course, still some way to go as the physical science project progressively readjusts our theoretical metaphors to fit the data-points of our experience.
 But what we currently have nevertheless captures the God ordained cosmic organization to a high level of virtuosity and artistry.
 Contrast this progressive, grand and heroic project against Cupitt's statement quoted above; this is a crass postmodern undermining of the true story of scientific progress toward better and better mathematical understandings of the world.